List of films in the public domain in the United States: Underlying rights

 Many of the films listed below are based on novels, plays, magazine stories or a combination of these sources.
 In some cases, a film's copyright has lapsed because of non-renewal while the underlying literary or dramatic source is still protected by copyright; for example, the film His Girl Friday (1940) became a public domain film in 1969 because it was not renewed, but it is based on the 1928 play The Front Page; as a practical matter, the film could not be used without permission until copyright on the play expired in 2024.

 Work of the United States government

 All works made by United States government employees as part of their official duties are in the public domain from their creation.
 The status of works made by contractors is dependent on the terms of their contract.
 Note that this applies only to the federal government, and not to state or local governments, which may or may not claim copyright depending on state laws.

 Films

-Some films are not listed here in order to keep this list to a manageable size.
-These include films that were released before (see :Category:Films by year for pre- films) and works of the United States government.
-Films released under a free license such as Creative Commons are also excluded.
+This list includes films that have entered the public domain in the United States.
+It does not include films with a copyright before and works of the United States government.
+Films released under a free license, such as Creative Commons, are also excluded.